amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: ./components/eshop-secretstore.json
 ```

-This configuration references the local file `eshop-secretstore.json` in the same folder:
+The configuration file references the local store file `eshop-secretstore.json` located in the same folder:

 ```json
 {